RimaLina/studocu/README.md

     - check if default question exists and its value

-    - check if delault answer exists and its value
+    - check if default answer exists and its value

-    - check count of questions in the list and in the sidetext
+    - check count of questions in the list and in the sidebar text

 2. create questions

-    - ckeck if count of questions is increased and question appears in the list if **valid** question is added
+    - check if count of questions is increased and question appears in the list if **valid** question is added
     - check if question and answer input fields are required
     - check that identical question can be added